iogakos/shufl/README.md

 `-s` controls shuffling of the training data as they are being fed in the InputLayer.
 Shuffling helps the model tackle the problem of moving too fast towards specific patterns occuring in the dataset.
-The MagnaTagATune dataset is contains multiple samples of the same track/artist in alphabetical order, so we wanted to avoid the rich of our model learning filters that might contain bias towards specific instruments for example, which would make it hard for the network to move away from a genre while going through the training dataset.
+The MagnaTagATune dataset contains multiple samples of the same track/artist in alphabetical order, so we wanted to avoid our model learning filters that might contain bias towards specific instruments for example, which would make it hard for the network to move away from a genre while going through the training dataset.
 Shuffling introduces a tradeoff between the quality of the learnt filters and